mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/policies/abi-versioning.md

 **NOTE:** The _behavior_ of a stable ABI symbol is not considered part of the stable ABI.
 The stability of documented behavior is communicated by the API version number, not the ABI version number.

 **NOTE:** Some entities that are part of the public API may not be part of the stable ABI (e.g. inline functions, inline variables, and template instantiations of functions and variables).
-Conversely, some entities that are part of the ABI may not be part of the public API (e.g. an exported private member function).
+Conversely, some entities that are part of the stable ABI may not be part of the public API (e.g. an exported private member function).
 See [API Versioning]({{< relref "api-versioning" >}}).

 ## Build System Compatibility

-The stable ABI policy concerning properties of the build system is mostly to that for the public API (see [Build System Compatibility]({{< relref "/api-versioning#build-system-compatibility" >}})) with the following differences:
+The stable ABI policy concerning properties of the build system is mostly the same as that for the public API (see [Build System Compatibility]({{< relref "/api-versioning#build-system-compatibility" >}})) with the following differences:

-* Instead of properties that directly impact the public API, properties that directly impact the stable ABI, are considered part of the stable ABI.
+* Instead of properties that directly impact the public API, properties that directly impact the stable ABI are considered part of the stable ABI.
 * **The soname is considered part of the stable ABI**.
 This means, in contrast to the public API, `BSONCXX_OUTPUT_NAME` is considered part of the stable ABI, as it directly impacts the soname of the resulting bsoncxx shared library.
 * The "soname" is not applicable on Windows.
 See [Shared Libraries (MSVC Only)]({{< relref "../api-abi-versioning#shared-libraries-msvc-only" >}}).